Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Quick Comparison

-We washed the same dirty panels with each mitt using the same soap and the two-bucket method, then inspected the paint under LED light for new marring.
-We judged four things: grit safety (how well the pile pulls dirt away from the surface), suds and water capacity (how much it holds so it glides), ergonomics (fit, cuff seal, and how it feels loaded and wet), and durability (how the pile holds up after repeated machine washing).
+We analyzed each mitt across thousands of owner reviews and detailer feedback — how the paint holds up under the two-bucket method and inspection for new marring.
+We weighed four things: grit safety (how well the pile pulls dirt away from the surface), suds and water capacity (how much it holds so it glides), ergonomics (fit, cuff seal, and how it feels loaded and wet), and durability (how the pile holds up after repeated machine washing).
 Prices were current at time of writing.
-We bought what we tested.
+We rank only what the reviews back up.

 The Wash Mitts, Reviewed